enkidevs/curriculum/spreadsheets/intermediate/parser-functions/to-date.md

 =TO_DATE(0.000497512438)
 ```

-You can reference cells that are formatted as a date because, behind the scenes, Spreadsheets actually sees them as numbers.
+You can reference cells that are formatted as a date because, behind the scenes, Sheets actually sees them as numbers.

 That is why `0` corresponds to `12/30/1899`.